DPDK/dpdk/doc/guides/prog_guide/dev_kit_build_system.rst

     When compiling an external application, the variable points to the root of external application sources.

 *   RTE_OUTPUT: The path to which output files are written.
-    Typically, it is $(RTE_SRCDIR)/build, but it can be overriden by the O= option in the make command line.
+    Typically, it is $(RTE_SRCDIR)/build, but it can be overridden by the O= option in the make command line.

 *   RTE_TARGET: A string identifying the target for which we are building.
     The format is arch-machine-execenv-toolchain.